yeemre94/PowerBI_Portfolio/README.md

 Objective:
 To explore and visualize the distribution of Amazon Prime Video's titles by genre, rating, release year, country, and type (Movie/TV Show).

-Tools Used:

-Power BI

-Power Query

-Data visualization best practices
+Tools Used: Power BI-Power Query-Data visualization best practices

 📈 Key Insights
 Total Titles: 9,655